4W4I5/Semester-7-Notes/Blockchain/Sessional 2 Prep/Sessional 2 Prep Notes.md

 			- OP_EQUALVERIFY -> True if both operands are equal, Returns false + invalid transaction if not
 			- OP_CHECKSIG -> Verifies that the signature matches the input publickey
 			- OP_CHECKMULTISIG -> Verifies a given number of signatures against their publickeys
+	- Transactions with scripts
+		- RECAP: Bitcoin addresses are just the public key hashed using `OP_HASH160`, with checksum added to the end + version number in the front and then the whole thing is converted into Base58
+		- Transaction overview: Alice sends bob a transaction, bob later spends that transaction
+			- Bob first generates a public/private key pair before Alice generates the transaction -
 	- #### Locking Script: Pay2PubKey
 	- #### Locking Script: Pay2PubKeyHash
 ## 3) Application of Bitcoin Scripts